What Is the Purpose of Sampling in Research?

 Academic Research

-Academic researchers gather all kinds of samples online.
+Academic researchers gather lots of samples online.
 Some projects require random samples based on probability sampling methods.
-Most other projects rely on non-random samples.
+Most rely on non-random samples.
 In these non-random samples, researchers may sample a general audience from crowdsourcing websites or selectively target members of specific groups using online panels.
 The variety of research projects conducted within academia lends itself to many different types of online samples.

 Market Research